Kentskooking/kentskooking-nodes/README.md

 ## Overview

+This node pack fundamentally creates a frame by frame vid2vid workflow that uses image diffusion to iteratively add diffusion over each frame.
+TLDR: makes trippy videos reminiscent of deforum

-This nodepack is an attempt to speed up and make my workflow more efficient.
-I had this implemented with standard nodes in comfyui but it took forever and couldn't be fully automated (that workflow provided in examples).
+I made this in an attempt to speed up and make my workflow more efficient.
+I had it working with standard nodes in comfyui but it took forever and couldn't be fully automated (that workflow provided in examples).
 Took a bunch of inspiration from **[Comfyui-FeedbackSampler](https://github.com/pizurny/Comfyui-FeedbackSampler)** by pizurny

-This node pack fundamentally creates a frame by frame vid2vid workflow that uses image diffusion to iteratively add diffusion over each frame using triangle wave patterns.
-Plan to add more wave patterns once it's all set up.
+Currently the cycles are driven by a triangle wave but I plan to add more wave patterns once it's all set up.

-TLDR: makes trippy videos reminiscent of deforum

 **Key Features:**
 -  **Triangle Wave Control**: Smooth parameter oscillation with configurable cycles
--  **Frame-by-Frame Processing**: Each frame gets individually calculated parameters without manual complex float list creation
+-  **Frame-by-Frame Processing**: Each frame gets individually calculated parameters without dealing with manual float list creation
 -  **Checkpoint System**: Resume interrupted renders without losing progress (especially useful on huge batches)
 -  **Multiple Integrations**: FLUX Kontext/clipvision/style model, IPAdapter, ControlNet - all with wave modulation
 -  **Feedback Mode**: Use previous frames to influence next frame generation